ekyle3-cat/co2-temperature-prediction/README.md

 # co2-temperature-prediction

-A data science project using Berkeley Earth temperature data and NOAA CO₂ data to analyze global warming trends and predict temperature changes
+This project aims to analyze global temperature trend using Berkeley Earth temperature data and NOAA CO₂ data to examine the relationship between CO2 levels and temperature changes.

+Team Members: Sarah Evers, Emily Kyle, Jessica Jin, Maggie Bowes, Karly Bower

+This repository will include data, code, and visualizations for our OMIS 114 course project.